 New York is issuing subpoenas to three companies that sell vaping additives made from vitamin E acetate.
 The state wants to know more about the ingredients, the quality of the raw materials, any safety testing performed, sales of the products during the past three years and what other additives the companies sell.

 ARE PRODUCTS FROM STATE-LICENSED DISPENSARIES SAFE?

 Most of the cases involve products purchased on the street, not in dispensaries in states with legal sales of medical or recreational weed.
-One person who died in Oregon had used an e-cigarette containing marijuana oil purchased from a dispensary.
-Health officials there don't know whether the product was contaminated or whether the victim may have added something to the liquid in the device after buying it.
+A person who died in Oregon, however, had used an e-cigarette containing marijuana oil purchased from a dispensary.

 WHAT'S THE BEST ADVICE RIGHT NOW?